 During the year students will be obliged to compile an “E-portfolio of work” which will be monitored over the course of the school year.
 The deadlines for submission will be outlined to students in September and must be strictly adhered to.
 The portfolio will be on display for your perusal on the Transition Year Parent Night in May.
 However, I would suggest that you monitor the progress of the portfolio from time to time, as it will keep you in touch with the work undertaken by Transition Year students.
 We are also trialling a “Scrap-book” which documents experience and memories over the course of the academic year.

 As you are aware from the Parent Information Pack, participation over the course of the academic year will also contribute to the students’ overall grade and will prepare them fully to make informed choices as the move into Senior Cycle.

-Another compulsory element of Fourth Year is the Work Experience fortnight, scheduled to take place from Monday February 24th to Friday March 6th 2020.
-I would advise you to encourage your son/daughter to secure a suitable placement as early as possible (ideally during the summer holidays).
+Another compulsory element of Transition Year is the Work Experience (dates to be confirmed, during the induction week at the beginning of September.)
+I would advise you to encourage your son/daughter to secure a suitable placement as early as possible.
 A part-time job is not regarded as work experience as it does not give full exposure to the world of work.
 A work placement, as you know, involves interviews, new colleagues, assertiveness, learning new skills, punctuality and of course, responsibility.
-We advise parents that work experience is restricted to these two weeks due to student involvement in many other aspects of the Fourth Year programme throughout the year.
-There will be a list of work experience destinations from last year’s Transition Year students on display in the school from the beginning of September.
-Students may contact any of the employers listed.
+We advise parents that work experience is restricted to the Work Experience blocks due to student involvement in many other aspects of the TY programme throughout the year.
+There will be three distinct working blocks of which one will will entail working in a caring / social / charity organisation.

 Secretary – Board of Management